MISSION:

 DESCRIPTION:

-CIRCM is the next generation lightweight, laser-based infrared countermeasure system that interfaces with both the Army’s Common Missile Warning System (CMWS) and future Missile Warning Systems (MWS) to defeat current and emerging missile threats to target rotary-wing, tilt-rotor and small fixed-wing aircraft across the DoD.
-CIRCM receives hand-off from the MWS and employs a pointing and tracking system to track incoming missiles.
-CIRCM is utilizing Open Systems Architecture which allows flexibility with software and hardware refreshes to keep pace with future threats.
+CIRCM is the next generation lightweight, laser-based infrared countermeasure system that interfaces with the Army’s Common Missile Warning System (CMWS), Limited Interim Missile Warning System (LIMWS), Advanced Threat Warner (ATW), or future missile warning system to defeat current and emerging missile threats to target rotary-wing, tilt-rotor, and small fixed-wing aircraft across the DoD.
+CIRCM receives hand-off from missile warning systems and employs a pointing and tracking system to track incoming missiles.
+CIRCM, is a smaller, lighter form factor that draws less power and utilizes an Open Systems Architecture which allows flexibility with software and hardware refreshes to keep pace with future threats.
+CIRCM will replace the legacy Advanced Threat Infrared Countermeasure (ATIRCM) system on CH-47F aircraft.

 SYSTEM INTERDEPENDENCIES:

-• The CIRCM system operates with the Missile Warning System (MWS).
-CIRCM receives an angular bearing hand-off from the MWS and employs a pointing and tracking system that acquires and tracks the incoming missile.
-CIRCM jams the missile by using modulated laser energy, thus degrading the tracking capability of the missile, and causing it to miss the aircraft
+The CIRCM system operates with missile warning systems.
+CIRCM receives an angular bearing hand-off from the systems and employs a pointing and tracking system that acquires and tracks the incoming missile.
+CIRCM jams the missile by using modulated laser energy, thus degrading the tracking capability of the missile, and causing it to miss the aircraft.

 PROGRAM STATUS: